Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Excellent Bite-Sized Lessons

-Instead, it makes its digital textbook the centerpiece of its course curriculum.
+Instead, it makes its digital textbook the centerpiece of its curriculum.
 Though that might sound unappealing, we actually found it to be a major positive.

-Their prep book has 89 chapters, which essentially act as short learning modules.
+Their review book has 89 chapters, which essentially act as short learning modules.
 Each chapter takes just a few minutes to read (probably 15 minutes on average), and is written in about the plainest English we’ve seen for a GRE prep book.
 The language is conversational, using layman’s terms to describe concepts.

 Achievable GRE dashboard